Patriotic Order Sons of America

 It shall wave o'er the brave evermore.

-As the candidate runs up the flag the Master of Forms says, looking up at the flag:
+As the candidate runs up the flag the Master of Forms says, looking up at the

-"Flag of the free heart's hope and home,
+Master of Forms: "Flag of the free heart's hope and home,

 By angel hands to valor given,